 I’m not sure exactly when Ali’s opened but it seems to be after the pandemic.
 It’s run by these two Uyghur guys, one who looks like Volodymyr Zelenskyy and the other who looks like Ali because he is Ali.
 Before that, there was a different Uyghur restaurant named Silk Road Express at the exact same stall that opened in 2019.
 I don’t know what came before that.

-The Ali’s menu has 27 items and I’ve been there 7 times and ordered online once, so I’ve covered a solid portion of their menu, specifically 18 items so far.
+The Ali’s menu has 27 items and I’ve been there 7 times and ordered online once, so I’ve covered a solid portion of their menu, specifically 14 items so far.
 The general theme is lamb meat and lots of spices so I recommend bringing your own water.
 The leftmost panel is mostly small stuff, the next one is main course stuff, the third panel is mostly cold stuff, and the rightmost panel is hardcore Uyghur-style main course stuff.
-And yes, I will review all of them for completeness.
+The Chinese text uses traditional characters and Cantonese terms such as 沙律 instead of 沙拉.
+And yes, I will (eventually) review all of the menu items for completeness.
+After all, who wouldn’t want to, since Ali’s is the best restaurant in Boston?

 Lamp noodle soup

 It’s not a typo.
 That’s what the menu says.
-It’s one of their best items (maybe that’s why it’s first) but it’s actually a shared item between this restaurant and Fresh Noodle Allston a few steps away which is also owned by Ali.
-As far as I know this and tea eggs are the only overlapping item on the two menus.
-It seems less Uyghur than the Ali’s other items and more like a standard Chinese noodle soup.
-(Also Kevin if you’re reading this we should go to Fresh Noodles Allston tomorrow which should be a refreshing if you’re fed up with my Ali’s obsession.)
+It’s one of their best items (maybe that’s why it’s first) but the Ali’s Uyghur Kitchen menu calls it “lamp” while Fresh Noodle Allston calls it “lamb”.
+As a shared menu item, it seems less Uyghur than the Ali’s other items and more like a standard Chinese noodle soup.

 Goyro laghman